ereinitzhuber/236C/README.md

 if __name__ == "__main__":
     main()
 ```
 Save this in a seperate file and run it with your fightstick plugged in.
-From there you will see inputs printed to the terminal and use those to map physical buttons to these constants. event.code (the second wird printed on each line) will be the name of the button.
+From there you will see inputs printed to the terminal and use those to map physical buttons to these constants. event.code (the second word printed on each line) will be the name of the button.
 In my case "BTN_SOUTH" is printed when pressing A. The same is true for the stick directions, except up or down, left or right are differentiated by event.state (number, third item printed).
 In my case when pressing UP I get ABS_HAT0Y -1, down is ABS_HAT0Y 1 and neutral is 0.
 Rebind your buttons if necessary.

 ### Finish